For Upper-Class Students

 Course Requests page.
 If you are wait listed for a course, check the

-Signed permission forms must be turned in to Academic Services, Room 361, before registering on your MyUW.
+Permission forms must submitted to Academic Services before registering on your MyUW.

 Permission Forms are required for: